Revival of the Regency

 We hope you have enjoyed our Regency selection and if you are interested to see the items in person, our showrooms are now open again on Kensington Church Street.
 We have many other beautiful pieces from the Regency period and it was a hard choice to make, so do come and see at your leisure.

-We look forward to our next Showcase page which will launch in Autumn 2020.
+We look forward our next Showcase selection in the coming months.